(Updated blog post from 2009 to new format)

-Next we saw the city’s Roman amphitheatre, considerably smaller than Caesarea’s, but with a “magic spot” – if you stand on the stone that marks it and speak normally, your voice is amplified to be heard from every seat in the house.
-There was also an open air museum showing some of the results of the recent underwater archeology work going on in the harbor, where some of the anicient city is now below the ocean’s surface.
+Next we saw the city’s Roman amphitheater, considerably smaller than Caesarea’s, but with a “magic spot” – if you stand on the stone that marks it and speak normally, your voice is amplified to be heard from every seat in the house.
+There was also an open air museum showing some of the results of the recent underwater archaeology work going on in the harbor, where some of the ancient city is now below the ocean’s surface.

 This was followed by a trip to the Alexandria National Museum (not nearly the size of the Egyptian museum, but so much better organized that I enjoyed it more) and a drive along the coast toward the Qaitbay Citadel.